 Before taking diclofenac, tell your doctor or pharmacist if you are allergic to it; or to aspirin or other NSAIDs (such as ibuprofen, naproxen, celecoxib); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before taking this medication, tell your doctor or pharmacist your medical history, especially of: asthma (including a history of worsening breathing after taking aspirin or other NSAIDs), blood disorders (such as anemia, bleeding/clotting problems), kidney disease, liver disease, growths in the nose (nasal polyps), heart disease (such as congestive heart failure, previous heart attack), high blood pressure, stroke, swelling of the ankles/feet/hands,...
+Before taking this medication, tell your doctor or pharmacist your medical history, especially of: asthma (including a history of worsening breathing after taking aspirin or other NSAIDs), blood disorders (such as anemia, bleeding/clotting problems), liver disease, growths in the nose (nasal polyps), heart disease (such as previous heart attack), high blood pressure, stroke, swelling of the ankles/feet/hands, throat/stomach/intestinal problems (such...

 Last reviewed on RxList: 7/7/2009